cloudflare/cloudflare-docs/content/data-localization/how-to/cloudflare-for-saas.md

 {{</tab>}}
 {{</tabs>}}

 The Regional Services functionality can be extended to Custom Hostnames and this is dependent on the target of the alias.

+Consider the following example.

+{{<Aside type="note">}}

-Consider the following example: as a SaaS provider, I might want all of my customers to connect to the nearest data center to them and for all the processing and Cloudflare features to be applied there; however, I might have a few exceptions where I want the processing to only be done in the US.
+As a SaaS provider, I might want all of my customers to connect to the nearest data center to them and for all the processing and Cloudflare features to be applied there; however, I might have a few exceptions where I want the processing to only be done in the US.

 In this case, I can just keep my fallback record with `Earth` as the processing region and have all my Custom Hostnames create a CNAME record and use the fallback record as the CNAME target.
-For any Custom Hostnames that need to be processed in the US, I will create a DNS record for example, `us.saasprovider.com` and set the processing region as `United States of America`.
+For any Custom Hostnames that need to be processed in the US, I will create a DNS record for example, `us.saasprovider.com` and set the processing region to `United States of America`.
 In order for the US processing region to be applied, my customers must create a CNAME record and use the `us.saasprovider.com` as the CNAME target.
 The origin associated with the Custom Hostname is not used to set the processing region, but instead to route the traffic to the right server.

+{{</Aside>}}

 Below you can find a breakdown of the different ways that you might configure Cloudflare for SaaS and the corresponding processing regions: